davidhalvorsen/ALT_Introns_Exons_and_Promoters/README UPDATES.md

 #### Simple 1 Telomere Model & Damage Checkpoint
 The situation is more complicated than that model.
 A DNA damage checkpoint will be triggered aroudn 5k bp and there will be massive genomic instability and cell death at around 3k bp (Harley 2008).
 Here's that slightly more complicated model:

+ADD DATA ON ESCAPING CELL CYCLE CHECKPOINTS HERE
+In human cells,
+the bypass or escape from senescence can be experimentally demonstrated by abrogating important cell-cycle checkpoint genes [such as TP53 (p53), CDKN1A (p21), CDKN2A (p16 INK4a ),
+and RB1 (pRb)], leading to increased numbers of cell divisions of potentially initiated premalignant cells ( 31–34 ) Shay JW , Wright WE .
+Historical claims and current interpretations of replicative aging .
+Nat Biotech 2002 ; 20 : 682 – 8 .
+32. Wright WE , Shay JW .
+The two-stage mechanism controlling cellular senescence and immortalization .
+Exp Gerontol 1992 ; 27 ; 383 – 9 .
+33. Shay JW , Wright WE , Werbin H .
+Defi ning the molecular mechanism of human cell immortalization .
+Biochim Biophys Acta .
+1991 ; 1072 : 1 – 7 .
+34. Harley CB.
+Telomere los
+ADD DATA ON ESCAPING CELL CYCLE CHECKPOINTS HERE

+ADD SHAY 2016 FIGURE 3 ABOUT ESCAPING SENSESCNECE CHECKPOINTS HERE

 ```python
 #!/usr/bin/env python